Christina of Saxony

-Christina of Saxony (born Torgau, 25 December 1461 – died Odense, 8 December 1521), was Queen of Denmark, Norway and Sweden as the wife of King John.
+Christina of Saxony (25 December 1461 – 8 December 1521) was Queen of Denmark, Norway and Sweden as the wife of King John.

 Life

 Early life

 Christina was engaged to John, King of Denmark, Norway and Sweden, in 1477.
 The year after, she traveled from Saxony to Warnemunde, where she was met by a Danish retinue who brought her Copenhagen Castle, where she was married to John on 6 September 1478.
 The wedding is described as magnificent, with possessions of a knights and the bride, dressed in gold embroidered red, travelling in a carriage of gold.

 In 1481, she became queen of Denmark.
 She was however not crowned until 1483, when John had become king of Norway also.
 On 18 May 1483, she and John were crowned king and queen of Denmark in the Frue Kirke in Copenhagen.

-During the first twenty years of her marriage, there is not much information about Christina, and she seem to have lived a life devoted to her family.
+During the first twenty years of her marriage, there is not much information about Christina, and she seems to have lived a life devoted to her family.
 She was the mother of Christian II, Franciscus, Knud and Elizabeth, who later married Joachim I Nestor, Elector of Brandenburg, and (probably) also of Jacob the Dacian.
-The royal couple did not live much in Copenhagen, but preferred to travel between the royal castles in Funen, where Nykobing Castle where reportedly the favorite residence of Christina.
+The royal couple did not live much in Copenhagen, but preferred to travel between the royal castles in Funen, as Nykobing Castle was reportedly the favorite residence of Christina.
 There is nothing to indicate that she ever involved herself in politics during her life in Denmark as its queen.

-Christina is described as pious, and were said to weep every time she was unable to attend mass.
+Christina is described as pious, and was said to weep every time she was unable to attend mass.
 In 1497, she and John founded the St. Clare's Monastery, Copenhagen.